julianopimentelmenezes/ContactManagement/README.md

 ### Installing

+Donwload the whole project
-Open the ContactManagement.sln in the Visual studio 2019 In the solution properties, select multiple startup projects and choose the ContactManagement.API and ContactManagement.MVC projects.
+Open the solution "ContactManagement.sln" in the Visual studio 2019 In the solution properties, select multiple startup projects and choose the ContactManagement.API and ContactManagement.MVC projects.
-Please, check if the applications have the appsettings.Development.json file.
+Please, check if the applications have the file "appsettings.Development.json".
+Both application.
 After it, in the file "appsettings.Development.json" from ContactManagement.MVC project, check if exists the tag "BasePathUrlAPI".
 This tag is responsible for store the API URL.
+EX: "BasePathUrlAPI": "https://localhost:44376"

 ## Running the tests

 For automated tests, you will access the Test Explorer windows.
-After, is just press the "Run All Tests" buttom.
+After, press the "Run All Tests" buttom.

 ## Built With